HubRise/website/content/apps/myorderbox/en/food-ordering-platforms.md

   description: Integrating MyOrderBox with food ordering platforms requires you to specify particular ref codes in the configuration page of the delivery platform bridge.
 ---

-With HubRise, you can receive orders from Deliveroo, Just Eat, Uber Eats and other food ordering platforms in MyOrderBox.
+With HubRise, you can receive orders from Deliveroo, Just Eat, Uber Eats and other food ordering and delivery platforms in MyOrderBox.
 You can also push your menu from MyOrderBox to food platforms.

 For more information, check the documentation of these platforms in our [Apps page](/apps/food-ordering-platforms).

-Below are the parameters to use to connect platforms to MyOrderBox.
+Below are the parameters to use to connect food ordering platforms to MyOrderBox.

 ## Deliveroo